 Thankfully, since mid-January 2022, case and test positivity rates and hospitalizations have consistently declined.
-As of March 3, 2022, the CDC's Community Level Metrics, which measure the impact of COVID-19 illness on health and health care systems, indicate that the County has a 7-day average case rate of 98.21 new cases per 100,000 in population, a 7-day average of 7.5 new admissions of confirmed COVID-19 per 100,000 population, and a 7-day average of 5.8% of its staffed inpatient beds in use by patients with confirmed COVID-19.
+As of March 17, 2022, the CDC's Community Level Metrics, which measure the impact of COVID-19 illness on health and health care systems, indicate that the County has a 7-day average case rate of 83.42 new cases per 100,000 in population, a 7-day cumulative rate of 4.2 new admissions of confirmed COVID-19 per 100,000 population, and a 7-day average of 4.9% of its staffed inpatient beds in use by patients with confirmed COVID-19.
 These metrics demonstrate that the COVID-19 burden on the County's health care system is now at a Low level.
-However, federal CDC indicators and thresholds measuring community transmission of COVID-19 within the County of Los Angeles continues to be at a Substantial level.
+However, federal CDC indicators and thresholds measuring community transmission of COVID-19 within the County of Los Angeles continue to be at a Substantial level.
 As recognized by the State Public Health Officer, the continuance of certain community level mitigation measures, especially in high transmission risk settings, is appropriate.

 Even though more people in Los Angeles County and the region are vaccinated against the virus that causes COVID-19, there remains a risk that when outside of their residence people may come into contact with others who may have COVID-19.
 There are millions of people in Los Angeles County who are not yet vaccinated against COVID-19, including children under 5 years of age who are not currently eligible to be vaccinated, and people who are immunocompromised and may be particularly vulnerable to infection and disease.
 Most COVID-19 infections are spread by people who have no or mild symptoms of infection.
 The Omicron variant, currently the predominant strain in Los Angeles County, spreads more easily than the original virus that causes COVID-19.
-In the absence of masking while in indoor settings, unvaccinated and partially vaccinated persons are more likely to get infected and spread the virus, which is transmitted through the air and concentrates in indoor settings.
+While the Omicron BA.1 variant is currently the dominant variant in Los Angeles County, there is a gradual increase in the level of the BA.2 subvariant in the County.
+The BA.2 subvariant is highly transmissible, and has become the dominant variant in many countries, including some in Europe that are facing renewed surges in cases and increased hospitalizations.
+In the absence of masking while in indoor settings, unvaccinated and partially vaccinated persons are more likely to get infected and spread the virus and any subvariants, which are transmitted through the air and concentrate in indoor settings.